realtyem/synapse-workers/README.md

 [Synapse Configuration Manual](https://matrix-org.github.io/synapse/latest/usage/configuration/config_documentation.html)

-Two things make this container better than others I've seen:
+A few things make this container great:
 1. You can delete your homeserver.yaml(the main configuration file) and it will just remake it based on variables you declare(If you haven't declared them, obviously that won't work right).
 Keeps everything clean and up-to-date.
 Everything can be stored in